Our Board of Trustees

 The Board are elected every three years.
 The last election was in May 2019 and the next full election will be held in 2022.

-Board of Trustees meetings in 2019:
+Board of Trustees meetings:

 Board meetings are not public meetings, they are meetings that are held in public: